Dortmund beats Bremen 4-1, revives Champions League hopes - WHIZ News

 Counterpart Florian Kohfeldt made a host of changes to the team that lost 4-1 at home to Leipzig last weekend.

-Haaland duly scored from the spot in the 24th.
-It was his first goal in April, ending his uncharacteristic barren run.
+Haaland duly scored from the spot in the 34th.
+It was his first goal in April.

-Haaland will hardly get an easier finish for his second goal four minutes later, when Bremen’s defense failed to deal with a Reyna cross and left the tall forward completely free at the far post to tap in.
+Haaland will hardly get an easier finish for his second goal four minutes later, when Bremen’s defense failed to deal with Reyna’s cross and left the tall forward completely free at the far post to tap in.

 The Norwegian might have had a hat trick but Bremen goalkeeper Jiri Pavlenka got his fingertips to his shot early in the second half, and he had a late goal ruled out for offside.

-Note: This story has been corrected to show that Haaland’s first goal was in the 34th minute, not 24th.